exchangegroup/braintree-framework-builder/README.md

-# Building Braintree iOS SDK as Cocoa Touch Framework
+# Using Braintree iOS SDK without Cocoa Pods

 This guides shows how to build a `Braintree.framework` file from Braintree iOS SDK sources.
 It is done to integrate Braintree SDK into an iOS project without using CocoaPods.